AntonelloDN/Envimet-inx/README.md

 Install *rbz from Sketchup Extension Warehouse.

 ## To do:
-a) A better method to create voxels... performance issue if model is huge.<br>
+a) A better method to create voxels... if model is huge it will run slow<br>
 b) Study a way to apply materials<br>
 c) Dem modeling<br>
 d) Soil modeling<br>